-Gauge 4 in = 5 moss stitches and 8 rows
+Gauge 4 in = 5 st and 8 rows of pattern

 Chain any even number.
 (I chained 66.
 If you’d like to make your blanket bigger or smaller, chain any even number and make sure the chain measures 2 inches longer than your desired blanket width – the chain will shrink a bit after the first row because of the skipped chains in the moss stitch.)

 ROW 1: Starting in the 4th chain from the hook, work a SC, CH 1.
 Skip the next chain then work SC, CH 1.
 Continue working SC, CH 1 in every other chain.
 You should end with one SC in the last chain.
 CH 2 and turn.

 ROW 2: Work SC, CH 1 into the chain one space of the row below.
 Skip the next stitch, then work SC, CH 1 in the next chain one space.
 Continue working SC, CH 1 into the all the chain one spaces from the row below.
 End with a SC that is between the last stitch and the turning chain of the row below.
 Chain 2 and turn.